Personal homepage

 I am a Neyman Visiting Assistant Professor in the Department of Statistics at UC Berkeley.
 Prior to that, I completed my PhD at CREST-ENSAE, under the supervision of Matthieu Lerasle and Jaouad Mourtada.
 I defended my Ph.D. on June 26, 2025.
 The manuscript can be found here.

-I was also teaching coordinator at ENSAE for Statistics and Machine Learning courses.
+I was also teaching coordinator at ENSAE for Statistics and Machine Learning courses during the academic year 2024-2025.

 Research interests